petergeoghegan/pg_hexedit/README.md

 1. `brew install automake autoconf libtool wxmac`

-**Note for Apple Silicon (M1/M2/M3) Macs:** Building wxHexEditor from source currently fails due to x86 SSE intrinsics compatibility issues.
-Consider using an alternative hex editor like [Hex Fiend](https://hexfiend.com/) (`brew install --cask hex-fiend`) and configure `hexedit.cfg` accordingly.
+**Note for Apple Silicon (M1/M2/M3) Macs:** Building wxHexEditor from source requires some modifications but is possible.
+The SSE intrinsics are properly wrapped with conditional compilation, so the build should succeed with the Python configuration fix below.

 2. Get [wxHexEditor source code](https://github.com/EUA/wxHexEditor) and edit `Makefile` removing the line mentioning OpenMP (`LIBS += -lgomp`).
 Also configure with Python: `cd udis86 && ./configure --with-python=/opt/homebrew/bin/python3`